eunho5751/zwlog/README.md

 <br/>

 ### Group Configuration
-This step is required to name each integer group id, as is the case with `enum` instead of integers in Severity Configuration. <br/>
+This step is required to name each integer group id, as is the case with `enum` in Severity Configuration. <br/>

 ```c++
 // LogConstants.hpp